 Hello!
 I am an author, editor and concept developer with a focus on visual culture and technology, based in Berlin.
 I find it thrilling to watch how digital culture is changing our vision of the world.
 Data visualisation, interactive media and computational design are one focus of my work, but I also do research in the history of maps and diagrams.

-I am currently preparing a book about the work of Charles-Joseph Minard, one of the most important forefathers of modern information visualization.
-It will be released in the fall 2018 from Princeton Architectural Press.
 A few years ago, I have published two books with art and design publisher TASCHEN which tackle the current burst in the field of information graphics and data visualisation.
+In cooperation with Princeton Architectural Press, I recently released a book about the work of Charles-Joseph Minard, one of the most important forefathers of modern information visualization.
+Furthermore, I am currently preparing a massive overview of “The History of Information Graphics”, to be out from Taschen in late 2019.
 Occasionally I contribute to Süddeutsche Zeitung.
 For several years now I have worked in various teams for developing interactive and computational installations for exhibitions, mostly with TRIAD Berlin and ART+COM Studios.

 My academic background is in art history and cultural theory.
 I regularly cooperate with the interface design programme at University of Applied Sciences in Potsdam, for instance by teaching a class on the history and theory of information visualisation.
 Apart from that, I regularly share my knowledge about data visualisation and interactive media as a consultant and trainer.

 IN THE PRESS (selected)